JosephineQiu/ISQA8086-Team1/BackgroundResearchandRQs.md

 * Dr. Ed Brotak (May 2019) Why Soil Temperature matters https://www.hortmag.com/weekly-tips/cultivation/soil-temperature-is-critical-to-garden-plants
 * Other references https://www.sciencedaily.com/releases/2014/05/140520142327.htm
                    https://www.mortonarb.org/trees-plants/tree-and-plant-advice/horticulture-care/trees-and-shrubs-four-seasons-landscape

-# Potential Benefits of the Analysis Results
-The kind of decisions, interventions, or actions that analysis results could support

-# References

 # Proofreader Signoff
 The contents have been reviewed and confirmed by the following team member(proofreader):Dhwani Kumrawat